tinacms/tina.io/content/blog/announcing-extending-tina.md

 ### Custom components

-With this update this custom components can be provided easily, see the example below for how to use a custom components.
+With this update, you can create your custom components easily; see the example below for using a custom component.

 <Iframe
   height="500"